-Life with brain cancer goes far beyond MRI scans and surgery.
-At the Hermelin Brain Tumor Center, we understand that paying attention to both your physical and emotional needs is key to your long-term well-being.
+Life with a brain tumor goes far beyond scans and surgery.
+At the Hermelin Brain Tumor Center, we understand that meeting both your physical and emotional needs is key to your long-term well-being.

-Each person’s needs are different, and our team works with you to develop a personalized treatment plan – helping you to live a productive life focused on the areas that mean the most to you.
+Each person’s needs are different, and our team works with you to develop a personalized treatment plan.
+We help you live a productive life focused on the areas that mean the most to you.

 As you prepare for your first appointment, you may want to consider discussing these topics with your doctor: